Shayan-Hussain/Newsletter-Sign-Up/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/) - To find the specific answer to your question regarding the CSS properties or their values, look no further than Stackoverflow.
+- [Stackoverflow](https://stackoverflow.com/) - To find the specific answer to your question regarding the CSS properties or their values, look no further than Stackoverflow.

 ## Author